Spanish PM Appoints New Economy Minister - UrduPoint

 Spanish PM Appoints New Economy Minister

-Spanish Prime Minister Pedro Sanchez on Friday appointed Carlos Cuerpo, who currently heads the treasury department, to be his new economy minister
+Spanish Prime Minister Pedro Sanchez on Friday appointed Carlos Cuerpo, the head of the treasury, to be his new economy minister

-Madrid, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2023) Spanish Prime Minister Pedro Sanchez on Friday appointed Carlos Cuerpo, who currently heads the treasury department, to be his new economy minister.
+Madrid, (APP - UrduPoint / Pakistan Point News - 29th Dec, 2023) Spanish Prime Minister Pedro Sanchez on Friday appointed Carlos Cuerpo, the head of the treasury, to be his new economy minister.

-Cuerpo, who studied at the London School of Economics, will replace Nadia Calvino, a heavyweight in his cabinet who is leaving to head the European Investment Bank, the bloc's lending arm, whose significance has grown since war broke out in Ukraine.
+Cuerpo, who studied at the London School of Economics, will replace Nadia Calvino, a heavyweight in his cabinet who is leaving to head the European Investment Bank, the bloc's lending arm.

-The 43-year-old will have to deal with the phasing out of a series of inflation relief policies in the eurozone's fourth-largest economy, including cuts to the value-added tax on electricity and subsidies for transportation, as growth slows.
+After being sworn in, the 43-year-old vowed to "continue the downward path of the debt and deficit, and doing so in a credible way."

-Sanchez praised Cuerpo as an "honest professional" with "deep knowledge of public administration and economic policy".
+The Spanish government has pledged to bring the budget deficit to the equivalent to 3.0 percent of gross domestic product in 2024 -- withing EU limits -- from 3.9 percent that it expects this year, and 4.8 percent in 2022.

 Little known in Spain, Cuerpo worked closely with Calvino, 55, who served as economy minister since Sanchez came to power in 2018.